leonardphokane/SE_Day1_Assignment/README.md

 - Testing is continuous and done after each iteration.<br></br>

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.<br></br>
-Software Developer - developing applications,programs and systems using programming languages and frameworks.
+**Software Developer** - developing applications,programs and systems using programming languages and frameworks.<br></br>
- - maintaining and updating software to keep it functional.
+-maintaining and updating software to keep it functional. <br></br>
-- collaborating with other team members to ensure best practice when developing software.
+ -collaborating with other team members to ensure best practice when developing software.<br></br>
- - reporting to the project manager about the progress of the software development.
+ -reporting to the project manager about the progress of the software development.<br></br>
-Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirement.
+**Quality Assurance Engineer** - collaborate with stakeholders to understand and clarify software requirement.<br></br>
- - create development standards and procedures for the programmers to follow
+ -create development standards and procedures for the programmers to follow<br></br>
- - confirm that the software meets the requirement before deployment.
+ -confirm that the software meets the requirement before deployment. <br></br>
-- analyse the product to identify bugs and suggest changes to make them more efficient.
+ -analyse the product to identify bugs and suggest changes to make them more efficient. <br></br>
-- develop and execute automation scripts using open source tools.
+ -develop and execute automation scripts using open source tools.<br></br>
-Project Manager - assembles and lead the software development team.
+**Project Manager** - assembles and lead the software development team.<br></br>
- - discuss the project and it's requirement with the client and software developers.
+ -discuss the project and it's requirement with the client and software developers.<br></br>
- - create blueprint for the project.
+ -create blueprint for the project.<br></br>
- - tracking and communicating information regarding the project milestone.
+ -tracking and communicating information regarding the project milestone.<br></br>
- - deliver the complete software to the client and regularly check its performance.
+ -deliver the complete software to the client and regularly check its performance.<br></br>

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.